-ERBIL, Iraq — THE Islamic State continues to control a huge section of Syria.
+ERBIL, Iraq —THE Islamic State continues to control a huge section of Syria.
 But in Iraq, its advance has stalled.
 While Shiite militias and their Iranian allies fight the Islamic State ferociously, the Kurds have held a 640-mile front against the Islamic State’s advance.
 Their steadfastness should prompt America to rethink its alliances and interests in the region and to deepen its relationship with the Kurds — who are sometimes described as the world’s largest stateless nation.

-Last week, the Sunni town of Tikrit (Saddam Hussein’s hometown) fell to largely Shiite forces from Iraq, backed by Iran.
+Last week, the Sunni town of Tikrit (Saddam Hussein’s hometown)fell to largely Shiite forces from Iraq, backed by Iran.
 An offensive to retake Mosul, Iraq’s second largest city and the heart of Arab Sunni nationalism, is now within reach.
-The Kurds plan to enter eastern Mosul, where many Kurds lived before the Islamic State seized the city in June, but they say that moderate Arab Sunnis must lead the effort to retake the rest of the city — not Baghdad’s predominantly Shiite forces or the Iranian-backed Shiite militias.
+The Kurds plan to enter eastern Mosul, where many Kurds lived before the Islamic Stateseized the city in June, but they say that moderate Arab Sunnis must lead the effort to retake the rest of the city — not Baghdad’s predominantly Shiite forces or the Iranian-backed Shiite militias.
 The Kurds point out that it was grievances against Shiite rule that helped drive Sunni support for the Islamic State in the first place.

 Together with Lydia Wilson and Hoshang Waziri, our colleagues at Artis, a nonprofit group that uses social science research to resolve intergroup violence, we found that the Kurds demonstrate a will to fight that matches the Islamic State’s.
+The United States needs to help them win.

 In Kirkuk last week, where only a narrow canal separates Kurdish and Islamic State forces, we talked to three captured Islamic State fighters, and to their captors: Gen. Sarhad Qadir, the city’s Kurdish police chief, and his deputy, Col. Gazi Ali Rashid.

 General Qadir, who lost a brother in earlier fighting, has been wounded 14 times in battles with Sunni militants, most recently in a suicide attack on Tuesday.
 The Islamic State recently paraded Colonel Rashid’s brother in a cage, along with other Kurds captured in a large-scale offensive that stalled in late January.
 Arab Sunni tribes have been trying to negotiate a prisoner exchange to signal to the Kurds that they are not all aligned with the Islamic State, but Colonel Rashid has no hope.
-“I know my brother will die,”
+“I know my brother will die,” he told us shortly before he was severely wounded on Tuesday.

 The Islamic State prisoners most likely will be executed for having committed assassinations and deadly car bombings.
 The three are in their early 20s; two have wives and young children.
 None finished elementary school.
-They recounted growing up in the failed Iraqi state during the last decade
+They recounted growing up in the failed Iraqi state during the last decade : a hellish world of guerrilla war, disrupted families, constant fear and utter lack of hope.
+They see Iran and the Shiites as their greatest enemy but they also believe that America allowed them to oppress the Arab Sunni minority for the sake of majority rule.

+When we asked the prisoners “What is Islam?” they answered “my life.”
 Yet it was clear that they knew little about the Quran, or Islamic history, other than what they’d heard from Al Qaeda and Islamic State propaganda.
 For them, the cause of religion is fused with the vision of a caliphate — a joining of political and religious rule — that kills or subjugates any nonbeliever.

 The Kurds’ commitment to Islam is matched by their commitment to national identity; theirs is a more open-minded version of Islam.
 They have defended Yazidis and Christians, as well as Arab Sunnis, who make up the bulk of the more than one million displaced persons in Iraqi Kurdistan.